HLTAID009

-CPR is a lifesaving technique which can sustain life until an ambulance arrives.
+CPR is a lifesaving technique which can sustain life until emergency services arrive or a medical professional is available.
 You will gain the knowledge and confidence to perform CPR on an adult and infant, with compression and ventilation skills.

 Entry Requirements